RavenousPett/fastframetekno-webpack/README.md

 # marketing-page
-A re-usable front end template for a marketing page Assets are compiled to a bundle.js file using webpack https://webpack.github.io Run '$ npm install' then run '$ webpack' to create the bundle.js file If webpack command is not found try installing it globally 'npm install webpack -g'
+A re-usable front end template for a marketing page.
+Assets are compiled to a bundle.js file using webpack https://webpack.github.io.
+Run '$ npm install' then run '$ webpack' to create the bundle.js file.
+If webpack command is not found try installing it globally 'npm install webpack -g'